MOOTENS/PROGRAMMING-YOUR-BRAND-THROUGH-THE-INTERNET/ch0 RAW.md

 They worked their asses off and they showed us what hard work really is.

+More emphasis on my mom's story:

+She grew with my two sisters and my grandma.

+Three sisters and one mom.

+Our Grandpa was not a very good provider

+So he decided excited to live the life that he lived and he suffered greatly for it

+Because he suffered later on in his life

+to have a good life of what he wanted

+to live without our family without his daughters without his wife

+then ultimately my mom's side of the family suffered and

+ my grandpa ultimately sufffered at his end of life

+so because my grandpa was not a part of our family

+my grandma and my mom and aunts have to provide for themselves

+my grandma has this store rest in peace

+she needed to make money

+so she would make Jello for the neighborhood

+shooting make big batches of Jell-O which she wouldn't sell to

+ some local people who would then take that Jello break it up

+and then sell it and self profit

+and then my mom aunts and what all food do seamstress seen in.

+Type cloth type of work as well as having a different jobs

+they also built their house from the ground up all by themselves

+that entrepreneurial ship type of drive

+ for sure is a big part of what makes me me

+ my mom and her experience reality \

+combined with my dad's hard work ethic

+have made me who I am so

+I am nothing but proud of where I come from

+and the Legacy.
+I'm Leaving On To The Future Generations so

+thank you

  When I think of the impact that my parents had on me and the main things are:

  Working your ass off.